A Design System Proven to Scale

 OUTCOMES

-Our augmented teams were able to achieve 100% internal team adoption rates and secured the client for an extended contract to expand our scope.
+Our augmented teams were able to achieve internal team adoption and secure an extended contract to expand our scope and continue efforts.

 “We’re doing something that’s never been done before here – creating a unified design culture.
 This design system is a vehicle to collaborate, enabling us to do so much more.”